kristjoc/pep-dna/README.md

 <!-- BUILD INSTRUCTIONS -->
 ## Build instructions

-We have tested PEP-DNA with Ubuntu 16.04, 18.04, Debian 8 and 9 with kernel versions between 4.1.x and 4.19.x.
-In order to run all the experiments described in the paper, PEP-DNA needs to be built with RINA support.
+We have tested PEP-DNA with the current stable distribution of Ubuntu and Debian, with kernel versions between 4.1.x to 5.4.x.
+In order to run all the experiments described in the paper, PEP-DNA needs to be built with RINA and CCN support.
 RINA stack is available at https://github.com/IRATI/stack.
 We also include all the RINA kernel modules and libraries in this repository to facilitate the installation process.
 *Note* that a user with sudo privileges is required to load PEP-DNA and RINA kernel modules and to apply other commands.

 ### Prerequisites